pippy360/transformationInvariantImageSearch/README.md

 ## Output

 Here the two images mona.jpg and van_gogh.jpg are inserted into the database and then the database is queried with monaComposite.jpg.
-The demo takes 5 minutes 17 seconds to run on a quad core VM but could run order of magnitudes faster with a better implementation.
+The demo takes 5 minutes 17 seconds to run on a quad core VM but could run orders of magnitude faster with a better implementation.

 ```
 user@instance-1:~/transformationInvariantImageSearch/fullEndToEndDemo$ time ./runDemo2.sh